-Veterans make up around one-third of the roughly 3,000 new mesothelioma cases diagnosed annually in the country.
-The high rate of mesothelioma among veterans is due to the overabundance of asbestos use in the military.
-Veterans can file claims with the VA as well as with the regular court system, and they also have access to asbestos trust funds.
+Veterans make up around one-third of the roughly 3,000 mesothelioma cases diagnosed annually in the country.
+The high rate of mesothelioma among veterans is due to the overabundance of asbestos in the military.
+Veterans can file claims with the VA as well as with the court system.
+They also have access to asbestos trust funds.

-Dependency and Indemnity – The VA recognizes that family members are affected by a mesothelioma diagnosis, too, with payouts to surviving spouses starting at $1,319 per month.
+Dependency and Indemnity – The VA recognizes that family members are affected by a mesothelioma diagnosis, too.
+Payouts to surviving spouses start at $1,357 per month.

 Get Help Filing a Claim

-Veterans may have some misconceptions about VA claims.
-Sure, filing a claim can be a lengthy, complicated process — but only if you do it on your own.
-Getting experienced help ensures you receive all the benefits to which you’re entitled.
-The benefits include:
+Veterans have some misconceptions about VA claims.
+Filing a claim can be a lengthy, complicated process — but only if you do it on your own.
+Getting experienced help ensures you receive benefits including:

 - Free help filing a claim

 - Reducing the stress of filing

 Mesothelioma Guide’s VA-accredited claims agent can help for free.
-A retired LCDR of the U.S. Navy, Carl Jewett has helped hundreds of veterans receive full mesothelioma compensation.
+Retired Navy LCDR Carl Jewett has helped hundreds of veterans receive full mesothelioma compensation.
 Connect with LCDR Jewett for help filing a claim.